Jac-Zac/My-home-config/README.md

 ## Motivation
 I mainly craeted this to always have my config with me, but I would really be happy if anybody wanted to try it.
 And also If I can help someone with this I think it is worth to share it.

-## example of what my terminal look like
+## Example of what my terminal look like

 ![showcase](https://github.com/Jac-Zac/My-home-config/blob/master/my_terminal.png)

-# installation
+# Installation

 ###### you have to be in zsh shell for this installation